ivy-llc/ivy/docs/partial_source/deep_dive/navigating_the_code.rst

 .. note::
-   We shouldn't be enabling numpy behaviour in tensorflow's experimental API as it leads to issues with the bfloat16 datatype in tensorflow implementations
+   We shouldn't be enabling numpy behaviour in tensorflow as it leads to issues with the bfloat16 datatype in tensorflow implementations

 **Torch**